 Profium Sense™ is a content management platform with a built-in triple store.
 Sense is based on over ten years of intensive research and experience in metadata management and semantic technology solutions.

 Sense allows Profium end customers to manage large-scale digital information streams and make them available in contextual applications which take users' preferences and location into account.
 Sense is a powerful and disruptive tool to create an entirely new digital services in local and global levels.

 Technology of Profium Sense™

 Ontology changes immediately go through an inference process, where Sense applies the new ontological knowledge to existing metadata.
 As a result, new metadata gets inferred and added into Sense.
-Inference works both ways: it is also applied to any newly inserted metadata.
+Inference works both ways: it is also applied to any new inserted metadata.

 Sense has SPARQL support with interactive, triggered and timed query evaluation models.
 SPARQL evaluation makes use of a compact in-memory representation of the RDF data model, which provides market-leading query performance.